AaronDMarasco/git4svn/README.md

 ![](img/after_fetch.png)

 ### git merge
+> git-merge - Join two or more development histories together

 This command is usually used for another reason (which we'll touch on, but as an svn user, you already know).
 But, as noted above, `git merge` will merges two _revisions_ into a single _revision_ and we want to merge "our" `branchA` (`24f3b8fecf`) with "their" `branchA` (`origin/branchA` or `fcbd2855f`).
 So to do that (assuming the local branch is already in `branchA`), we use the same merge command, but the source of the merge looks special (the target is the current `HEAD`):
 ```
 $ git merge origin/branchA